Rosenverse

 "Designers can be really paranoid and very precious."

-"Invite yourself to the table by bringing actual deliverables."
+"Invite yourself to the table by bringing actual deliverables, like storyboards and prototypes."

 Gold